JoshuaSchilz/miniSCIDOM_tensor/README.md

 - *In case of problems, try deleting the image inside the apptainer folder and try again*
 - *please make the shell (.sh) files executable by running:*
 `chmod +x setup.sh` and `chmod +x run_app.sh`
-- *In case you get long errors (that might be related to file watching) when running without a linux container-(apptainer), please delete the apptainer folder (dont worry - it can be generated back with the setup.sh file) and try again*
+- *In case you get long errors (that might be related to file watching) when running without a linux container-(apptainer), please delete the apptainer folder (don't worry - it can be generated back with the setup.sh file) and try again*

 # Comments
 - Evaluation functions are located in `libs/evaluation_funcs.py`
 - The Main deconvolution class is located in libs/deconvolute.py
-- Run_ui.py takes care of plotting, however older libraries are kept for backwards compatibility
+- Run_ui.py takes care of plotting, however, older libraries are kept for backwards compatibility